 The Thompson Farm has been a working farm since the 1800's.
 The land was actively farmed for nearly 50 years before being leased to the Thompson's in the 1920's.
 The Thompsons purchased the land in the 1940's.
 In 1972, Ina Thompson, the last remaining daughter of the Thompson family, gave the land to UNH under the agreement that she receive firewood in the winter and vegetables in the summer and fall while she maintained her chicken coop on the property.

 Mountain biking, cross country skiing, hunting, and running are the main recreational uses of the Thompson Farm woodlands.
 Sugar maple tapping and timber harvesting are among the other activities practiced in this area.
-Areas on Thompson Farm were logged in 2006 as part a demonstration of expanding-gap harvesting methods for managing uneven-aged forests.
+Areas on Thompson Farm were logged in 2006-2009 and 2016-2019 as part a demonstration of expanding-gap harvesting methods for managing uneven-aged forests.

 (Access to the Thompson Farm can be obtained from either the West Foss Farm or through the Highland House property.